You know how you'll be straightening up your abode and at first it's

 Stochastic Planet

-A few years ago I coded up a little PHP toy that would pull up
+A few years ago I coded up a little PHP toy that would pull up a

-a random spot on
+random spot on Earth.

-archiving the nearest photo on a Tumblr blog.
-Except you don't
+nearest photo on a Tumblr blog.

-you've seen a few dozen of these you might have a different
+Check it out—once you’ve seen a few dozen of

-sense of what the land mass of the Earth is actually like.
+the Earth is actually like.

 |